-OUC provides transmission service for delivery of power associated with ARP Participants' or the ARP's entitlements in, ownership shares of or purchases from power plants interconnected to OUC's transmission system, including Stanton Unit 1, Stanton Unit 2, Stanton A combined cycle (CC), and the Indian River combustion turbine (CT) units, to the FPL and PEF interfaces for subsequent delivery to ARP Participants.
-Rates for such transmission wheeling service for the Stanton and Indian River units are pursuant to the terms and conditions of Firm Transmission Service Agreements between the ARP Participants, or the ARP, and OUC, and rates for transmission service for wheeling service for Stanton A are pursuant to OUC's OATT.
+OUC provides transmission service for delivery of power associated with ARP Participants' entitlements in Stanton, Tri-City and Stanton II Projects, and the ARP's ownership interests in Stanton Units 1 and 2.
+OUC also provides transmission service for delivery of power associated with ARP ownership interests in the Stanton A, combined cycle (CC), and the Indian River combustion turbine (CT) units, as well as the ARP's power purchase from Stanton A. OUC transmission service is for the delivery of this energy to either the FPL or DEF interfaces with OUC for subsequent delivery to ARP Participants.
+Rates for such transmission wheeling service from the Stanton and Indian River units are pursuant to the terms and conditions of Firm Transmission Service Agreements, and rates for transmission service for wheeling service from Stanton A are pursuant to OUC's OATT.

-FMPA also has contracts with PEF and FPL for Network Integration Transmission Service that allow FMPA to integrate its resources to serve its load (those loads interconnected with either FPL or PEF) in a manner comparable to how FPL and PEF integrate resources to serve FPL and PEF native loads.
+FMPA also has contracts with DEF and FPL for Network Integration Transmission Service that allow FMPA to integrate its resources to serve its load (those loads interconnected with either FPL or DEF) in a manner comparable to how FPL and DEF integrate resources to serve FPL and DEF native loads.
 The Network Service and Network Operating Agreements with FPL were executed in March 1996 and were subsequently amended to both conform to FERC's Pro forma Tariff and to add additional ARP Participants as points of delivery.
-The Network Service and Network Operating Agreements with PEF were executed and filed with FERC in January 2011.
+The Network Service and Network Operating Agreements with DEF were executed and filed with FERC in January 2011.